NivenT/nivent.github.io/_posts/blog/2019-03-19-elliptic-irrep.md

 [^7]: I've also said the word sheaf before, so I could really try to be fancy
 [^8]: I'm sure things aren't as bad as I make them sound hear, but gotta set the bar low so it's easier to exceed expectations.
 [^9]: At the very least, showing that the underlying additive group of this ring is formall power series can be done relatively easily in much the same manner as in my [p-adic post](../abs-val-p-adic)
+[^10]: This value does not depend on the choice of uniformizer $t$, but to avoid having to show this, we fixed a canonical choice in the beginning (if you're bothered by this, show independence as an exercise).
+[^11]: Working over $\C$, one can show this easily using Stoke's theorem.
+However, we're doing algebraic geometry, not complex geometry, so we need to be more creative